billmdevs/covid19-facemask-detect/README.md

 ## **Usage**

-To test out this code with pics;
+To test out this code;

+- Make sure you have a webcam attached to your PC or internal webcam.

 Clone the repository <br />